ValentinGuigon/ValentinGuigon.github.io/_teaching/2025_UMD_course_methods.md

 ---
 layout: page
-title: "UMD 2025 NACS 645: Methods and paradigms"
+title: "NACS 645: Methods and paradigms"
 description: "Theory testing, inference from neuroimaging, and the role of paradigms in explanation."
 img: /assets/img/UMD_2025/methods.png
 importance: 5